leepeony/SQL-final/README.md

 **H.** Faculty are awarded bonuses based on the progress made by students in their courses.

-**1.** Write a query to list each Course Name and the Average Progress of students in that course.
-The output should be sorted descending by average progress.
+⋅⋅⋅**1.** Write a query to list each Course Name and the Average Progress of students in that course.
+The output should be ⋅⋅⋅sorted descending by average progress.

-**2.** Write a query that selects the maximum value of the average progress reported by the previous query.
+⋅⋅⋅**2.** Write a query that selects the maximum value of the average progress reported by the previous query.

-**3.** Write a query that outputs the faculty First Name, Last Name, and average of the progress (“Avg.
-Progress”) made in each of their courses.
+⋅⋅⋅**3.** Write a query that outputs the faculty First Name, Last Name, and average of the progress (“Avg.
+Progress”) made in ⋅⋅⋅each of their courses.

-**4.** Write a query just like #3, but where only those faculty where average progress in their courses is 90% or more of the maximum observed in #2.
+⋅⋅⋅**4.** Write a query just like #3, but where only those faculty where average progress in their courses is 90% or more of ⋅⋅⋅the maximum observed in #2.